Integrating models and data to accelerate engineering

 - LG Chem article Optimize terephthaldehyde operations [Hydrocarbon Processing, April 2007], describing the model-based design of a multitubular reactor

-- Süd-Chemie article Enhanced methods optimize ownership costs for catalysts [Hydrocarbon Processing, June 2007], describing the application of MBE techniques to catalyst deactivation analysis for methanol synthesis and optimisation of catalyst loading
+- Süd-Chemie article Enhanced methods optimize ownership costs for catalysts [Hydrocarbon Processing, June 2007], describing the application of MBE techniques to catalyst deactivation analysis for methanol synthesis and optimization of catalyst loading

-- Repsol article Improve engineering via whole-plant design optimization [Hydrocarbon Processing, December 2010], describing the simultaneous optimisation of reactor and separation section that improved plant economics by tens of millions of Euros.
+- Repsol article Improve engineering via whole-plant design optimization [Hydrocarbon Processing, December 2010], describing the simultaneous optimization of reactor and separation section that improved plant economics by tens of millions of Euros.